 Kmet caught passes in all areas of the field in these five contextualized games and he lined up not only flexed out multiple times, but as an inline player as well multiple times.
 Kmet had two drops in these five games that I charged him with.
 While he did run various routes in these five games, his tree can probably stand to expanded quite a bit at the next level.
 He could also stand to be a little better contested catcher.

 Kmet seemingly can get down the field in a hurry and does a great job of selling block off the line to get himself free in instances.
-I have not looked art his full selection of blocking yet but will.
-If it’s up to par, it’s understandable why Kiper has him ranked No. 1 overall in his tight ends.
+Several of his receptions in 2019 were with him wide open, however.